-Having previously maintained a busy teaching schedule for a number of years in Sydney, Maxine is soon to complete her Juris Doctor degree at the University of New South Wales and will commence as a Graduate at Herbert Smith Freehills.
+Having previously maintained a busy teaching schedule for a number of years in Sydney, Maxine has recently completed a Juris Doctor (Distinction) at the University of New South Wales.
+She is currently working as a Graduate at Herbert Smith Freehills.

 Born in Kilmarnock Scotland in 1963, Derek started playing the flute at the age of fourteen.
 He studied flute with Shelia Cochrane at Napier University Edinburgh and in 2001 began studies with Sheena Gordon (Scottish Chamber Orchestra) , Derek has attended and played in masterclasses with such players asWissam Boustany, David Nicolson, Lorna McGhee, Paul Edmond-Davis, Peter Lloyd, Ian Clarke and Sir James Galway.